Working Papers

 Firms' Disclosure Timing Decisions in the Supply Chain

 In this paper, we investigate how firms make voluntary disclosure timing decisions in the context of the supply chain.
 We find that firms tend to coordinate with their supply chain partners by not issuing guidance before, but not after, the earnings announcements for partners with greater bargaining power.
-Our results suggest that firms internalize the spillover effect of disclosures in order to avoid preempting attention from larger partners, which is consistent with attention competition theory.
+Our results suggest that firms internalize the spillover effect of disclosures to avoid preempting attention from larger partners, which is consistent with attention competition theory.
 We then demonstrated that the impact of relative bargaining power is more prominent for supply chain pairs with stronger connections and partners with more proprietary information, but less prominent for partners with poor financial performance and high uncertainty.
 Overall, our findings shed light on the strategy and underlying mechanism of firms' disclosure timing decisions in the presence of supply chain partners.

-Work in progress
+Work in Progress

 Analysts' coverage on SPACs